Resident Advisor Duties and Responsibilities

 - Assist in opening and closing residence halls at the beginning and end of each semester as well as during vacation periods.

-- Assume additional responsibilities as assigned by the Graduate Hall Directors, Residential Learning Coordinators, Student Life Coordinator, and other Housing and Residence Life professionals.
+Assume additional responsibilities as assigned by the Residential Learning Coordinators, Student Life Coordinators, Assistant Residential Learning Coordinators, Assistant Student Life Coordinators, and other Housing and Residence Life professionals.

 - The RA position is a live-in position and as such RAs are encouraged to sleep in their own room each night.